 Candidates are expected to hold a minimum upper-second (or equivalent) undergraduate degree in a related biomedical/biological science, reproductive health or analytical chemistry.
 A Masters qualification in a similar area would be an advantage as would previous experience of vascular physiology.

-This 3-year full-time PhD is open to candidates able to provide evidence of self-arranged funding/sponsorship and is due to commence from January 2017 onwards.
+This 3-year full-time PhD is open to candidates able to provide evidence of self-arranged funding/sponsorship.

 Any enquiries relating to the project and/or suitability should be directed to Dr Brownbill.
 Applications are invited on an on-going basis but early expression of interest is encouraged.